sirschrockalot/ai-crm/docs/LEAD_IMPORT_EXPORT_INTEGRATION.md

 ```

 This will start:
-- Lead Import Service on port 3003
+- Lead Import Service on port 3003 (from external repository)
 - MongoDB on port 27017

+**Note**: The script expects the `lead-import-service-repo` to be located at the same workspace level as the `ai_crm` project.

 ### 3. Verify Service is Running